Luftwaffe and Kriegsmarine radar equipment of World War II: Panoramic search

-The first type of early-warning radar set giving panoramic display which come into operation in usually referred to as the Jagdschloss, although it's official designation is Jagdschloss F, to distinguish it from later types, such as the Michael B and Z.
+The first type of early-warning radar set giving a panoramic display which come into operation is usually referred to as the Jagdschloss, although its official designation is Jagdschloss F, to distinguish it from later types, such as the Michael B and Z.

 Jagdschloss F: The antenna was 24 m wide and 3 m high, consisting of sixteen pairs of double horizontal transmit and receive dipoles.
 Above this, an 8.5 metre wide antenna array of eight vertical dipoles was mounted for the IFF.The first 62 Jagdschloss were of the Voll Wismar type using wide band antenna covering the band 1.90-2.20 metres.
 Another 18, used the band 1.20–1.90 meters.
 Range was 100 km.
 An optional feature known as Landbriefträger (Postman) was a remote PPI display for use with Jagdschloss.
 This allowed the PPI display from the radar station to be sent simultaneously to command HQ by HF cable, or by a UHF radio link.